 Portfolio Investment Management

-- The investor has the option to choose the investment proportion considering the risk tolerance, return expectations, and time horizon.
+- The investor can choose the investment proportion considering the risk tolerance, return expectations, and time horizon.

 - Diversification of investments into different financial instruments helps to reduce risk and yield better returns.

-- Liquidity and flexibility are there in portfolio investment as the investor can exit from any particular investment at any time and the rest of the investment in the portfolio can be maintained.
+- Liquidity and flexibility exist in portfolio investment as the investor can exit from any particular investment at any time, and the remaining investment in the portfolio can be maintained.

 - It is tough to track investment-related information constantly as the investments are diversified.

-- Proper analysis of securities and risk profile analysis needs to be carried out before making portfolio investments else it may deliver desired returns.
+- Proper securities and risk profile analysis needs to be carried out before making portfolio investments; otherwise, it may deliver desired returns.

-Portfolio investments are good for those who want to balance their risk and returns and for those who want to diversify their investments.
-Portfolio offers customization and helps investors to choose investments according to their risk tolerance, time horizon, and yield of returns.
-These services are offered by investment managers and other financial institutions that do research and analysis on securities and offer investment plans.
+Portfolio investments are good for those who want to balance their risk and returns and those who want to diversify their investments.
+The portfolio offers customization and helps investors to choose investments according to their risk tolerance, time horizon, and yield of returns.
+These services are offered by investment managers and other financial institutions that research and analyze securities and offer investment plans.

 This is a guide to Portfolio Investment.
-Here we discuss the introduction and types of portfolio investment along with its advantages and disadvantages.
+Here we discuss the introduction, types of portfolio investment, and advantages and disadvantages.
 You may also have a look at the following articles to learn more –